Spilsby branch: Beginning

 In the early decades of the nineteenth century, Spilsby was a thriving market town.
 However when the Great Northern Railway opened the East Lincolnshire Line, the line passed some distance from Spilsby.
 Towns that were directly served by the new railways developed commercially, and Spilsby declined.
-A meeting at Spilsby in 1864 agreed that a branch line was the solution, and on 5 July 1865 the Spilsby and Firsby Railway Company was authorised.
+A meeting at Spilsby in 1864 agreed that a branch line was the solution, and on 5 July 1865 the Spilsby and Firsby Railway Company was authorised by the Spilsby and Firsby Railway Act 1865 (28 & 29 Vict. c. ccxxxviii).

 The new company had difficulty in raising its £25,000 authorised share capital, and the building of the short line of 4 miles and 14 chains was delayed.
 The line opened on 1 May 1868; there was one intermediate station at Halton Holgate.
 The Great Northern Railway worked the line for 40% of receipts.
 The train service was seven trains each way daily; when the Skegness line opened, there was a Sunday service in summer.

 The track had been very lightly laid, and had to be renewed (with second hand materials) in 1880.